Undergraduate Courses

 Examination of the impact of public policies on African American communities in the U.S. from the New Deal's Welfare State policies and programs of the 1930's to the present.

-4342 Religion, Meaning, and Knowledge in Africa
+AFAMAST 4342 - Religion, Meaning, and Knowledge in Africa and its Diaspora

 While the practice of religion in Africa is as diverse as its people, three major belief systems define the practice: African Traditional Religion, Islam, and Christianity.
 This course will examine classical and contemporary definitions of African Traditional Religion/s and the introduction and adaptations of Islam and Christianity in Africa.